Ascariasis: Regions

 Ascariasis is common in tropical regions as well as subtropical and regions that lack proper sanitation.
 It is rare to find traces of the infection in developed or urban regions.

 Infection estimates

 Roughly 0.8–1.3 billion individuals are infected with this intestinal worm, primarily in Africa and Asia.
 About 120 to 220 million of these cases are symptomatic.

 Deaths

 As of 2010, ascariasis caused about 2,700 directly attributable deaths, down from 3,400 in 1990.
 The indirectly attributable deaths due to the malnutrition link may be much higher.

 Research

 Mouse and pig animal models are used to study Ascaris infection.

 Other animals

 Ascariasis is more common in young animals than mature ones, with signs including unthriftiness, potbelly, rough hair coat, and slow growth.

 In pigs, the infection is caused by Ascaris suum.
 It is characterized by poor weight gain, leading to financial losses for the farmer.

 In horses and other equines, the equine roundworm is Parascaris equorum.

 Society and culture

-Kings of England Richard III and Henry VIII both had ascariasis.
+King Richard III of England had ascariasis.